 Knowledge is evolving faster than can be codified in formal systems and is depreciating in value over time.
 One of the ways to deal with this knowledge explosion is to use what we have — our humanity.
 We have developed as social animals and our brains are wired to deal with social relationships.
 By combining technology with our brainpower, we can figure things out.
 We are naturally creative and curious.

-The essence of social learning in an organization is giving up hierarchical control over learning, knowledge-sharing, and sensemaking.
+The essence of social learning in an organization is giving up hierarchical control over education, knowledge-sharing, and sensemaking.
 This may sound scary, for managers, but it’s the only way to manage in a complex environment.
 As the world becomes more networked, interdependent, politically and environmentally challenged, all organizations are now dealing with complex environments.
 Nature deals with complexity through learning at scale.

 Nature does not shun megasocieties.
 She does not favor small tribes.
 She favors humongous social groups that network their information so well that they form a high-powered collective intelligence, a group brain.